rmumick/raindrops/raindrops/README.txt.txt

-This is a game that you can move a catcher around to stop raindrops from hitting the bottem of the screen.
+This is a game that you can move a catcher around to stop raindrops from hitting the bottom of the screen.
 The score increases when the catcher catches a raindrop.
 The game is over after a certain number of misses.